hyosung11/Launch-School/Courses/journal.md

 09:42 I need to take a short break and check on the kids.

 10:08 Time for board games with the kids.

+15:12 Been studying on and off today.
+I'm back from the gym where I could only get up to 15.0 on the Skill Mill treadmill.

+17:49 Revising study guide and now time for Chipotle dinner.